treeman/money/README.md

 1. Need to support fraction (use integers) calculations
 1. Login directly on homepage
 1. Better register/landing page
+1. Need a way to register debt/borrowing

 coincap API <https://github.com/CoinCapDev/CoinCap.io>

+# Phoenix

+To start your Phoenix app:

+  * Install dependencies with `mix deps.get`
+  * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  * Install Node.js dependencies with `npm install`
+  * Start Phoenix endpoint with `mix phoenix.server`

+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+Ready to run in production?
+Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+Test: tradet 123456